sib-swiss/NGS-variants-training/docs/day1/server_login.md

     #### Lost the container

-    If you lost the container, no problem.
+    If you lost the container for whatever reason, no problem.
 If you did all your work in the mounted workdir, you can just remount it to a new container based on the same image.
 To do that, just rerun the `docker run` command (with the option `-v`, `-i`, `-t` and the entrypoint).

     #### Save your own version